-Deferred non-commercial
+Kieren would show the \$6,000 deferred non-commercial business loss from the prior year at H item P9, and the net loss of \$10,000 at I item P9 on his Business and professional items schedule for individuals 2012 .
+As the loss is to be deferred he would show loss code 8 at G item P9 in the Type of loss box - see Type of loss on page 43 for a description of the loss codes.
+Business loss activity details Show details of up to three business activities in which you made a net loss this year.
+List them in order of size of loss - greatest first.
+If you are completing this item because you have deferred non-commercial business losses, you must also complete item 16 on your tax return (supplementary section).
+Tax Office use only Type of loss G & Reference for code 5 Deferred non-commercial H Item P9 , Activity 1 from Kieren's completed schedule, showing Description of activity D : Beef cattle; Business type F S; Type of loss G 8; Deferred non-commercial loss from a business year H 6,000 and Net loss 1 10,000.
 This year, Kieren made a loss of \$5,000 from the computer repairs non-primary production business.
 After taking into account his deferred non-commercial non-primary production business loss of \$3,000 from the prior year, he made a net loss of \$8,000.
-He did not satisfy any of the non-commercial business loss criteria that allow a business loss to be used to reduce other income so he must defer the \$8,000 net loss this year.
-Kieren would show the \$3,000 deferred non-commercial business loss from the prior year at N item P9 and the net loss of \$8,000 at o item P9 on his Business and professional items schedule for individuals 2011.
-As the loss is to be deferred, he would show loss code 8 at M item P9 in the Type of loss box.
-See Type of loss on page 45 for a description of the loss codes.
-ACTIVITY 2 Description REPAIR of activity Sole trader S Partnership use only Reference Type of loss M 8 for code 5 Deferred non-commercial 0 0 0 0 3 Net loss business loss from a prior year Kieren would also need to complete G, II and J item 16 on his tax return (supplementary section), deferring his net losses of \$10,000 from primary production and \$8,000 from non-primary production, a total deferred net loss of \$18,000.
+He did not satisfy any of the non-commercial business loss criteria that allow a business loss to be used to reduce other income, so he must defer the \$8,000 net loss this year.
+Kieren would show the \$3,000 deferred non-commercial business loss from the prior year at N item P9, and the net loss of \$8,000 at O item P9 on his Business and professional items schedule for individuals 2012 .
+As the loss is to be deferred, he would show loss code 8 at M item P9 in the Type of loss box - see Type of loss on page 43 for a description of the loss codes.
+Description of activity J C O M P U T E R R E P A J R S Sole trader S Tax Office use only K L Partnership Sole trader S Type of loss M 8 Reference for code 5 C Y A S Number A Item 9, Activity 2 from Kieren's completed schedule, showing Description of activity D : Computer repairs; Business type L S; Type of loss M 8; Deferred non-commercial loss from a business year N 3,000 and Net loss O 8,000.
+Kieren would also need to complete G , I and J item 16 on his tax return (supplementary section), deferring his net losses of \$10,000 from primary production and \$8,000 from non-primary production - a total deferred net loss of \$18,000.
 He would not be able to use this net loss to reduce his other income this year.
-Deferred non-commercial business losses Your share of deferred losses from partnership activities Deferred losses from sole trader activities Item P9 on the Business and professional items schedule for Primary production individuals 2011 must be completed before you complete this item. deferred losses Non-primary production 8 0 0 0 0 deferred losses
+Primary production deferred losses Non-primary production deferred losses Item 16 from Kieren's tax return (supplementary section) showing Deferred losses from sole trader activities G 18,000, Primary production deferred losses 1 10,000 and Non-primary production deferred losses 3 8,000.